Jonnyan404/cloud-clipboard-go/README.en.md

 </p>

 <p align="center">
-  <strong>A cross-platform cloud clipboard synchronization tool that supports real-time synchronization of text, images, and files to cloud or local servers.</strong>
+  <strong>A cross-platform cloud clipboard tool that supports real-time send of text, images, and files to cloud or local servers.</strong>
 </p>

 ---